 - How to Win Friends and Influence People

 I need some good historical fiction books – any recommendations?

 Scribd Free Trial

-By signing up through our link, you can get a 60 day FREE trial.
+By signing up through our link, you can get a 30-day FREE trial.
 You do have to put in your credit card information, but you can cancel at ANY time.
-Most of the time you can just get a 30 day trial, so this is a pretty unique thing we are able to offer.
+They no longer offer a 60-day free trial due to the code being hacked.